-I was about to ask, you know, when you would choose to use the exercises you've just demonstrated?
+I was about to ask, you know, when when you would choose to use the exercises you've just demonstrated?
 I mean, you've mentioned arthritic knees and hips.
 But is this part of a standard package that you would say to anybody who comes in?

-For most people, most of us are sitting, aren't we, such a lot so, I think a lot of clients come through the door, not necessarily with dodgy hips and knees, but certainly with deconditioned bums.
-So anything where you can get all of that sort of posterior chain working is going to be really helpful.
+For most people, most of us are sitting, aren't we such a lot so that, you know, I think a lot of clients come through the door, not necessarily with dodgy hips, knees, but certainly with deconditioned mums.
+So anything where you can get all of that sort of posterior chain working is going to be really helpful?

-And how long are we going to do it for?
+And what about how long are we going to do it for?